OA and Marine Spatial Planning

 3.5 Application procedure for MSP practitioners

-This section provides a step-by-step procedure for MSP practitioners to incorporate ocean accounts data into spatial planning decision-making.
-The procedure assumes that extent, condition, and service flow accounts have been compiled (or are in the process of compilation) by the national statistical office or designated ocean accounting agency.
+The following procedure guides MSP practitioners in incorporating ocean accounts data into spatial planning decision-making.
+It assumes that extent, condition, and service flow accounts have been compiled (or are in the process of compilation) by the national statistical office or designated ocean accounting agency.

 Step 1: Define the planning area and identify available accounts